nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 Network sample
 ==============

-..
 For network communication, Zephyr provides the :ref:`zephyr:bluetooth-hci-rpmsg-sample` sample that implements a Bluetooth Low Energy controller.

-For network communication, Zephyr provides a sample that implements a Bluetooth Low Energy controller.

 This sample must be programmed to the network core to run any Bluetooth Low Energy samples on nRF5340.